-24. Why do you not ship your Origanum Vulgare essential oil in a bottle with a medicine dropper included?
-Note: We also ship using European Dropper Bottles.
+24. Why do ship your Origanum Vulgare essential oil in a bottle with a European dropper top?
+Note: We also carry small sizes with a bulb dropper.

 Our oil is undiluted.
 Undiluted Origanum Vulgare essential oil can dissolve the rubber bulb of a medicine dropper.
 If you want a reusable dropper bottle for mixing your Oil of Oregano with a carrier oil, we sell them as well.